Why We May Need to Drain Our Lymphatic System

 Even Victoria’s Secret models swear by lymphatic drainage massage in order to debloat for fashion shows.

 This all sounds great, however, I’m a bit cautious when it comes to health and wellness advice that stems from the beauty industry.
 There is usually not a lot of science backing up these claims.
-But it also turns out that lymphatic drainage massage is used to treat certain medical conditions.
+But it also turns out that lymphatic drainage massage is used to treat certain medical conditions (such as lymphedema).
 So let’s look at this form of massage therapy more from a medical perspective.

 How lymphatic drainage massage is used in the medical community.